thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 svc.example.com.
 7200  IN HTTPS 1 . ( alpn=h2 ohttp )
 ~~~

-A similar record for a service that only support oblivious connectivity
+A similar record for a service that only supports oblivious connectivity
 could look like this:

 ~~~